 - FIRMS : Fire/Hotspot data | Email Alerts

 Fire Information for Resource Management System (FIRMS)

-FIRMS distributes Near Real-Time (NRT) active fire data within 3 hours of satellite overpass from both the Moderate Resolution Imaging Spectroradiometer (MODIS) and the Visible Infrared Imaging Radiometer Suite (VIIRS).
+FIRMS distributes NRT active fire data within 3 hours of satellite observation from both MODIS and VIIRS.
 The active fire / hotspot data are available to view in FIRMS Fire Map or in NASA’s Worldview.
 They can also be delivered as fire email alerts or downloaded in one of the following formats: SHP, KML, TXT or as Web Services.